saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <ul>
     <li>What does "culture" mean?</li>
-    <li>How do we define it?</li>
+    <li>How do we define culture within an organization?</li>
     <li>What does it mean to "fit in culture"?</li>
   </ul>
   <p>
-    When we talk about culture, to me, it sounds like we look back.
-From Reactive Infrared to Achievement Orange defined a set of characteristics that was important and relevant for them and formed teams that fit those criteria.
+    When we talk about "fitting in a culture", to me, it sounds like we look back.
+From Reactive Infrared to Achievement Orange organizations defined a set of characteristics that was important and relevant to them and formed teams that fit those criteria.
 The main characteristics of the Green and Teal organizations, however, is openness, acceptance, democracy, trust, and adaptation.
 Given those characteristics:
     <ul>
       <li>Does it make sense, in green organization or teal, to set a culture?</li>
       <li>What about those with different ideas or different set of skills who won't "fit" in the culture that was defined, but can add to it?</li>
       <li>How do we set a culture that's changing all the time, for better?</li>
     </ul>
-    I don't necessarily have the answer for this, whatever I can think of, it seems the next great candidate might break it!
+    I don't have the answers to these questions.
+Whatever I can think of, it seems the next great candidate for the organization might break it!
 When it comes to teal organization, I still have my doubts.
-Working with a group of very young and skilled team, I do see how our work styles differ.
-I do see how passionate they considering the "bigger" life mission.
-But would we ever get to a place that we can all trust each other to pull our weights?
+Working with a group of very young and skilled team, I do see how the work styles differ with those who are a generation before me.
+New generation passionately consider the "bigger" life mission.
+But would we ever get to a place that we can all trust each other to pull our own weights?
+The promises that Evolutionary Teal organization makes reminds me of Socialism and I cannot help but wonder if we, the human species, are ready.
     <br />
-    The promises that Team organization makes reminds me of Socialism...

   </p>
   <div class="container">
     <div class="left text">
       <p>
         So far, we looked into the history of groups and organizations.
 We understood why we're social and why forming teams was essential to our survival.
-Also, as Dunbar suggests as our teams and organizations got bigger the need for leaders grow.
-Not only just a leader, but also the leadership style.
+As Dunbar suggests as our teams and organizations got bigger the need for leaders grow; not only just a leader, but also the leadership style.
 In a modern society, a company who wants to run their organization like an impulsive red is not going to survive.
 Meanwhile, military cannot operate in pluralistic green or evolutionary teal, especially during war!
       </p>
       <p>
         In order for us to determine what type of organization we have or want, and how our leaders should operate, <a href="./leadership/and/management/skills/2018/10/20/leadership-vs-management.html">we need to take a look at some leadership styles</a>.
-We have to decide what organization we want before we have a shanty town.
-Who sets the goal and the vision and what are we here to achieve?
+We have to decide what organization we want before we have a shanty town. <b>Who sets the goal and the vision and what are we here to achieve?</b>
       </p>
       <p>
-        Across all these styles, a strong leader not only is setting a long term vision on how life is going to be in 5, 10, 20 years from now, they make sure that the employees are well-aware of the goals and empowers them to get there.
-Setting goals is an expectation for leaders but it's equally important to understand how do a leader handle disagreement and intolerance.
+        Across all these styles, a strong leader not only is setting a long term vision on how life is going to be tomorrow, in 5, 10, 20 years from now, they make sure that the employees are well-aware of the goals and empowers them to get there.
+Setting goals is an expectation for leaders but it's equally important to understand how does a leader handle disagreement and intolerance.
       </p>
       <ul>
-        <li> Is the plan to prison the person who made a mistake or cast them out?
-If everyone is agreeable then leadership is easy. </li>
+        <li>Is the plan to prison the person who made a mistake or cast them out, because if everyone is agreeable then leadership is easy? </li>
-        <li> What if there's diversity? </li>
+        <li>What if there's diversity?
+How do we define diversity?</li>
+        <li>Are we considering inclusion in addition to diversity?</li>
-        <li> What's someone's perspective of someone else's viewpoint? </li>
+        <li>What's someone's perspective of someone else's viewpoint? </li>
-        <li> What happens to diversity of values?</li>
+        <li>How do we deal with disagreement?</li>
       </ul>
     </div>
     <div class="right image">